-How to Make Money as a Writer in 2018 (Infographic)
+How to Make Money as a Writer (Infographic)

 However, it’s also a job that demands nerves of steel, a stomach for rejection and a pillow nearby at all times ready to scream into, particularly when it comes to making money.